ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `weights_regularizer` (default `None`): regularizer function applied to the .weights matrix.
 Valid values are `l1`, `l2` or `l1_l2`.
 - `bias_regularizer` (default `None`): regularizer function applied to the bias vector.
 Valid values are `l1`, `l2` or `l1_l2`.
 - `activity_regularizer` (default `None`): regurlizer function applied to the output of the layer.
 Valid values are `l1`, `l2` or `l1_l2`.
-- `clip` (default `null`): If not `null` it specifies a minimum and maximum value the predictions will be clipped to.
+- `clip` (default `None`): If not `None` it specifies a minimum and maximum value the predictions will be clipped to.
 The value can be either a list or a tuple of length 2, with the first value representing the minimum and the second the maximum.
 For instance `(-5,5)` will make it so that all predictions will be clipped in the `[-5,5]` interval.

 Example numerical feature entry (with default parameters) in the output features list: